-- accept what the child says. - stay calm, the pace should be dictated by the child without them being pressed for detail.
+- 1. accept what the child says - 2. stay calm, the pace should be dictated by the child without them being pressed for detail.
 DO NOT ASK LEADING QUESTIONS such as "did x touch you there?"
-It is our role to listen not to investigate. - use open questions such as "Is there anything else you want to tell me?" or "yes?" or "and?" - o be careful not to burden the child with guilt by asking questions like "Why didn't you tell me before?" but you could ask 'Have you spoken to anyone else about this?' - acknowledge how hard it was for the child to tell you. - o do not criticise the perpetrator, the child might have a relationship with them. - o do not promise confidentiality, but reassure the child that they have done the right thing, explain whom you will have to tell (the designated lead) and why; and, depending on the child's age, what the next stage will be.
-It is important that you avoid making promises that you cannot keep such as "I'll stay with you all the time." or "It will be all right now.". - If you are in any doubt as to whether to refer the matter, speak and discuss with MASH.
+It is our role to listen not to investigate - 3.
+If more information is needed to establish if there has been abuse use open questions such as "describe what happened?" "tell me what happened?" - 4. use age appropriate words, avoid jargon or terms the child may well not understand. - 5. be careful not to burden the child with guilt by asking questions like "Why didn't you tell me before?" but you could ask 'Have you spoken to anyone else about this?' - 6. acknowledge how hard it was for the child to tell you - 7. not criticise the perpetrator, the child might have a relationship with them - 8. not promise confidentiality, but reassure the child that they have done the right thing, explain whom you will have to tell (the designated lead) and why and, depending on the child's age, what the next stage will be.
+It is important that you avoid making promises that you cannot keep such as "I'll stay with you all the time" or "it will be all right now." - 9.
+If you are in any doubt as to whether to refer the matter speak and discuss with MASH.

-When recording information:
+9.2 When recording information.

-- Make detailed notes at the time or immediately afterwards; record the date, time, place and context of disclosure or concern.
-Record facts and what is said but not your assumption or interpretation. - If it is observation of bruising or an injury try to record detail, e.g. "right arm above elbow".
-Do not take photographs! - Note the non-verbal behaviour and the key words in the language used by the child (try not to translate into 'proper terms'). - It is important to keep these original notes and pass them on to the Designated Safeguarding Lead who may ask you to write a referral.
+- any records made may well be used - make detailed notes at the time or immediately afterwards; record the date, time, place and context of disclosure or concern.
+Record facts and what was said but not your assumption or interpretation. - if it is observation of bruising or an injury record the detail, e.g. "right arm above elbow". - use skin / body maps if necessary. - do not take photographs - note the non-verbal behaviour and the key words in the language used by the child (try not to translate into 'proper terms'). - record the date, time and location where the notes were made and if anyone else was present. - pass the notes as soon as possible to your designated safeguarding lead.